 Smart retry is the process of assessing and choosing optimal times to retry failed payments so that there is a maximum likelihood for a successful transaction.

 In a conventional retry mechanism, a common charging schedule is applied to all failed payments.
 By contrast, in smart retry, the retry schedule is dynamic and adjusted to specific requirements based on historical data of the industry, target customers, and so on.
-The retry logic takes into account factors such as payment gateways, card brand, local time zones when there is a high rate of successful payments, and other financial patterns of the customers.
+The retry logic takes into account factors such as payment gateways, card brands, local time zones when there is a high rate of successful payments and other financial patterns of the customers.

 This way, the retry process is guaranteed to result in a decreased number of unsuccessful attempts, reduced cost of payment processing, and higher chances of approved transactions.